EveNyarango/Delani-Studio/README.md

 ## BDD

 ## Technologies used
-This page was created using HTML,JAVASCRIPT, BOOTSTRAP and CSS.
+This page was created using HTML,JAVASCRIPT, JQUERY, BOOTSTRAP and CSS.
 HTML was used for the structure of the Page outlook.
- CSS and BOOTSTRAP was used to style the web application and JAVASCRIPT was used to make the page responsive.
+ CSS and BOOTSTRAP was used to style the web application and JAVASCRIPT and JQUERY are used to make the page responsive.
  ## Link

  ## Contact Information